taltonji2/HLTVScrapperAPI/README.md

 #### `GET /players`

-Retrieve a list of professional Counter Strike players.
+Retrieve a list of professional Counter-Strike players.

 Parameters: